Post By RelatedRelated Post

 #2: Fill Your Fuel Tank

 Next, fill your fuel tank and make sure that the fuel you use is less than 30 days old.
 If the gas in your container is older, dispose of it properly then get fresh fuel and add Toro Premium Fuel Treatment to keep it in top shape.
 If you didn’t run your engine dry at the end of last season, it’s best to empty it now before you try to start the engine.
 Otherwise, you run a greater risk of clogging your fuel lines.

 #3: Fresh Engine Oil & Air Filter

 Start off the season with fresh oil and air filters for each of your mowers.
-Oil is the lifeblood of your engine, and changing it out is much less expensive than an oil breakdown-related engine issue.
+Oil is the lifeblood of your engine!
+Changing it out is much less expensive than an oil breakdown-related engine issue.

 #4: Spring Cleaning

 Give your mower a good spring cleaning.
 Pay special attention to the grass clippings, dirt and debris that can get stuck under the mower deck and other hard-to-reach places.
 Mower blades are sharp so always wear gloves when you’re doing this chore.

 #5: Check the Spark Plugs

 Next, make sure the spark plug lead-in connector is clean, in good condition and attached securely to the top of the plug in a vertical position.
 The spark plug itself doesn’t usually need to be replaced but it is true that a new plug can sometimes make it a little easier to start your mower.
 If you don’t do the replacement correctly, there’s a chance you could damage the engine.
 If you do replace it, make sure to carefully follow the directions in the engine manual or your operators manual.